digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ~~~~~~~~~~~~~~~~

 If a data type, choice, or template has a field which refers to another
-data type, the larger data type will be upgradeable if the field’s data
+data type, the larger data type can be upgraded if the field’s data
-type is upgradeable as well.
+type is upgradeable.

 For example, given the data type ``A`` with a field referring to data type
 ``B``,